 Armstrong’s quality in the classroom translated into praise and respect from his peers.
 His time in the Whitehall School District saw him rise to be head of the Social Studies Department.
 He was also selected to serve as the Secondary Education Chairperson for the Middle States Council on Social Studies, where he worked to develop aa standardized exam for Social Studies.

-Phil’s retirement from education led him to his next venture in public service when he was appointed to the Whitehall Board of Commissioners.
-He moved quickly to bring civility and common sense to the board and was elected by his peers to be board president.
+Phil’s retirement from education led him into his next venture into public service when he was appointed to the Whitehall Board of Commissioners.
+He moved quickly to bring civility and common sense to the board and was selected by his peers to be board president.

-His leadership produced a reduction in the local garbage tax, and held the line on all other forms of taxation in Whitehall.
-The township has a capital plan to replace needed emergency services equipment and a fully funded police pension system and is in the process of paying off all of its debt.
+His leadership produced a reduction in the garbage tax, and held the line in all other forms of taxation in Whitehall.
+The township has capital replacement plan for its emergency services, a fully funded police pension system and is in the process of paying off all of its debt.

-Phil’s daughter, Katie, is a Penn State graduate with an MBA from Saint Joseph’s University, currently working as a technology department manager at Vanguard Corporation she also teaches online courses at two local colleges.
-His daughter, Jessica, graduated from Bloomsburg University, and together with her husband, Jake, founded the successful company, Mathway.
+His daughter, Katie, is a Penn State graduate and has an MBA from St. Joes and currently works as a technology department manager at Vanguard Corporation, and teaches online courses at two local colleges.
+His daughter, Jessica, graduated from Bloomsburg University, and together with her husband founded the successful company, Mathway.
 His son Phillips Jr. attended Temple and Colorado State.
-He now owns three restaurants in Colorado and is a competitive skier, ranked fifth in the master’s division internationally.
+He now owns six restaurants in Colorado and is a competitive skier, ranked fifth in the master’s division internationally.